 How to get a bank loan with bad credit

-According to the FICO credit-scoring model, scores range from 300 to 850, with lenders considering a higher score to indicate better financial health — and less risk for them.
-If you have a FICO score below 580, your credit is considered poor.
+FICO scores range from 300 to 850.
+Lenders tend to see borrowers with higher credit scores as less risky.
+If you have a FICO score below 580, your credit is considered bad or poor.

-It can be harder to get a bad-credit loan, but there are a number of ways to improve your application and potentially your rate as well:
+It can be harder to get a bad-credit loan, but you have options that could improve your chances and potentially lower your interest rate:

-- Apply with a cosigner: If you have a friend or family member (with good credit) who is willing to share responsibility for your loan, find a lender that allows cosigners.
-A cosigner must make payments if you can’t , and your loan appears on their credit.
+- Apply with a cosigner: If you have a good friend or family member with good credit who is willing to share responsibility for your loan, find a lender that allows cosigners.
+A cosigner must make payments if you can't, and your loan appears on their credit.

-- Get a secured personal loan: Some lenders offer secured personal loans, which require pledging or putting up assets of value that the lender can seize if you default.
-These can be vehicles, homes, or items such as jewelry and collectibles.
+- Get a secured personal loan: Some lenders offer secured personal loans, which require pledging an asset that the lender can seize if you default.
+The collateral could be a vehicle, home, savings account, or an item such as a watch or jewelry.

 - Seek a smaller loan amount: It's possible that the amount you want to borrow is more than lenders think you can afford.
 Try asking for a smaller loan amount.